Fred Astaire: Style and influence

 Astaire's execution of a dance routine was prized for its elegance, grace, originality, and precision.
-He drew from a variety of influences, including tap and other black rhythms, classical dance, and the elevated style of Vernon and Irene Castle.
+He drew from a variety of influences, including tap, classical dance, and the elevated style of Vernon and Irene Castle.
 His was a uniquely recognizable dance style that greatly influenced the American Smooth style of ballroom dance and set standards against which subsequent film dance musicals would be judged.
 He termed his eclectic approach "outlaw style", an unpredictable and instinctive blending of personal artistry.
 His dances are economical yet endlessly nuanced.
 As Jerome Robbins stated, "Astaire's dancing looks so simple, so disarming, so easy, yet the understructure, the way he sets the steps on, over or against the music, is so surprising and inventive."
 Astaire further observed:

 Although Astaire was the primary choreographer of all his dance routines, he welcomed the input of collaborators and notably his principal collaborator Hermes Pan.
 But dance historian John Mueller believes that Astaire acted as the lead choreographer in his solos and partnered dances throughout his career.
 He notes Astaire's dance style was consistent in subsequent films made with or without the assistance of Pan.
 Furthermore, Astaire choreographed all the routines during his Broadway career with his sister Adele.
-Later in his career, he became a little more amenable to accepting the direction of his collaborators.
-However, this was almost always confined to the area of extended fantasy sequences, or dream ballets.

-Occasionally Astaire took joint screen credit for choreography or dance direction, but he usually left the screen credit to his collaborator.
-This can lead to the completely misleading impression that Astaire merely performed the choreography of others.
-Later in life, he admitted, "I had to do most of it myself."